department-of-veterans-affairs/va.gov-cms/READMES/cms-login.md

     3. Section(s) of the site to which you require access (ie Benefit Hub, VHA - specify which VAMC(s), NCA etc).
 2. A user administrator will verify the request is approved with the PO via email .
 3. Once approved, the user administrator will create your account and assign the requested role(s) and you will receive an email with your username and temporary password.
 4. You may then log into Drupal (https://prod.cms.va.gov) while on the VA Network using either your username/password or your PIV/Smartcard by clicking "Login with PIV or other Smartcard.".
-Note, you _must_ be on the VA Network to login with PIV/Smartcard.

 ## Technical Details
   * SSOi is handled by the simplesaml_php module.
 It connects existing accounts to the Active Directory user via their email address and user name.